Rhône wine: Southern Rhône

 White wines from the southern Rhône sub-region, such as in Châteauneuf-du-Pape whites, are also typically blends of several wine grapes.
 These may include Ugni blanc, Roussanne, Bourboulenc, Picpoul, and Clairette.
 Since about 1998 Viognier is increasingly being used and is also appearing as a single varietal.

 Tavel AOC, produced in the special microclimate of the sillon rhodanien (the furrow of the Rhône) by some thirty producers including Château d'Aqueria, Domaine Maby, Domaine de la Mordorée, Domaine Pelaquier, is an elite rosé only, which has been referred to as 'the wine of kings".

 Fortified wines (vin doux naturel) are made in the Muscat de Beaumes-de-Venise AOC and Rasteau AOCs.

 Côtes du Rhône

 Côtes du Rhône AOC is an AOC that covers both the northern and southern sub-regions of Rhône.
 Typically it is only used if the wine does not qualify for an appellation that can command a higher price.
 Therefore, almost all Côtes du Rhône AOC is produced in southern Rhône, since the northern sub-region is covered by well-known appellations and also is much smaller in terms of total vineyard surface.
 This AOC is also used by the commercial blenders (négociants) who buy grapes in bulk from various parts of the region to bottle, distribute, and export on an industrial scale.
 This nevertheless makes it the most commonly known, produced, and distributed appellation of the region.
-Produce from vineyards surrounding certain villages including Cairanne and others may be labeled Côtes-du-Rhône Villages AOC.
+Produce from vineyards surrounding certain villages including Laudun and others may be labeled Côtes-du-Rhône Villages AOC.

 Red Côtes du Rhône is usually dominated by Grenache.